rock9u/time-editor/src/components/TimelineEditor/readme.md

 6. we should add batch drag and drop after multiple elements are all select. right now only the single element will be moved
 7. after double clicking, a interval of 1 grid unit should always default placed, the rest of the drag increase behaviour should be the same
 8. the resize region should show indicator on hover. and it should allowed to be used without need to select it first.
+9. after clicking and dragging, attempting to just select the grid, with the very change the interval moves a whole grid a head. lets add a threshhold delta when we change the mode to "repositon". half of the current intervals' with maybe.
+10. need more info on toolbar's action, adding hover text for each icon.

 # Doc